-Additionally, pursuant to the earn-out arrangement with Cycleo stockholders, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones by Cycleo over a period of 4 years beginning on April 30, 2012.
-For certain of the Cycleo stockholders, payment of the earn-out liability is contingent upon employment at the end of the 4-year period and is accounted for as post-acquisition compensation expense over the service period.
+Pursuant to the earn-out arrangement with stockholders of Cycleo SAS ("Cycleo"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones by Cycleo over a period of four years beginning on April 30, 2012.
+For certain of the Cycleo stockholders, payment of the earn-out liability is contingent upon employment at the end of the four-year period and is accounted for as post-acquisition compensation expense over the service period.
 The portion of the earn-out liability that is not dependent on continued employment was included in the purchase price allocation at March 7, 2012.
-The Company has recorded a cumulative liability of \$1.0 million and \$0.9 million as of April 27, 2014 and January 26, 2014, respectively.
+The Company has recorded a cumulative liability of \$0.9 million and \$0.9 million as of July 27, 2014 and January 26, 2014, respectively.

-Note 13: Geographic Information and Concentration of Risk
+Note 13: Concentration of Risk